 So here goes something – something I never thought I’d do – but because I have such an amazing support group, I’m going to share this with you.
 Also, because I want you to know I’m real, I get it, I’ve been there.

 I was diagnosed with PTSD last year.
 I know burn out way too personally.
-And I have Adjustment Disorder with Depressed Mood and Anxiety – that translates to Stress Induced Depression and Anxiety.
+And I have Adjustment Disorder with Depressed Mood and Anxiety – that translates to Stress-Induced Depression and Anxiety.
 I have triggers because of my PTSD.
 These triggers I didn’t know I had until last year.
-I had been struggling with these all of my life, successfully (not necessarily beneficial or healthy), but successfully, I suppressed and kept on chugging along.
+I had been struggling all of my life with these, successfully (not necessarily beneficial or healthy), but successfully, I suppressed and kept on chugging along.
 Until the burn out caught up with me – physically and mentally done was where I was.
 I had no energy to go on.
-So nonetheless, I started off 2019 with a totally different perspective on life.
-I’m not going to get into the nitty gritty details of it all because honestly it’s super personal and private for me.
+So nonetheless, I started off in 2019 with a totally different perspective on life.
+I’m not going to get into the nitty-gritty details of it all because honestly, it’s super personal and private for me.
 I’m still getting comfortable with it.

 It was this situation though that has brought me to where I am today – happier, stronger, more confident.
 And more aligned with my soul, my mind, my heart – my true self.

 One of the therapists I met with told me something that really stuck with me and I think it’s so important for everyone to hear: The Chinese symbol for crisis translates to two words, “danger” and “opportunity”.
 Think about it.
 When you reach a crisis or a troubling situation it is a warning in a way and it is a breaking point.
 And most of all it is an opportunity to rebuild, to correct the situation.
 You are presented with the opportunity to heal, to grow, to thrive.
 So this is where I am now.
 I am at an amazing opportunity and beautiful things are coming out of it and happening in my life.
 And my priority…self-care.